Jonathan Grounds: Birmingham City

 Lee Clark was assistant manager of Norwich City when Grounds played there on loan, and was reported as interested in signing him for Huddersfield Town the following season.
 Five years later, Grounds became Clark's first purchase of the 2014 summer transfer window for Championship club Birmingham City.
 He signed a two-year contract, to take effect on 1 July after his Oldham contract expired.
 He made his debut in the starting eleven for the opening-day defeat at Middlesbrough, and settled into the side as regular first choice at left back, both under Clark and, after his dismissal in November, under his successor, Gary Rowett.

 With Birmingham 2–0 down against West Bromwich Albion in the FA Cup, Grounds steered Lloyd Dyer's low centre past the goalkeeper in first-half stoppage time for his first goal for the club; the game finished as a 2–1 defeat.
 His first league goal for Birmingham, a header from a corner to draw level with Blackburn Rovers on 14 April 2015, came three days after it should have done: against Wolverhampton Wanderers, his shot crossed the line unnoticed by the officials, was pushed back into play, and returned into goal by Rob Kiernan.
 He started every league match but one in the 2014–15 season, more than any other Birmingham outfielder, as the team finished in tenth place.
 According to the Birmingham Mail's Brian Dick, writing in his end-of-season review, Grounds "improved as the season developed", becoming "an increasingly confident and assured" member of the back four, "very effective in the air, pretty solid in defence but limited going forward".

 Ahead of the 2015–16 season, Grounds' contract was extended to run until 2017.
 He continued as a regular in the starting eleven, missing only one league match because of a minor injury, as the team again finished tenth.
 The Birmingham Mail thought he needed to be more assertive when dealing with crosses, and the player himself, while admitting he had had "a few shaky games", felt more settled than he had in the past and was enjoying playing regularly.
-Going into the 2016–17 campaign, Rowett was actively seeking to bring in another left back as competition: when Rhoys Wiggins arrived on loan from AFC Bournemouth, BBC WM's Richard Wilford wrote that he became "the first serious challenger to Jonathan Grounds at left-back in two years."
+Going into the 2016–17 campaign, Rowett was actively seeking to bring in another left back as competition: when Rhoys Wiggins arrived on loan from AFC Bournemouth, BBC Radio WM's Richard Wilford wrote that he became "the first serious challenger to Jonathan Grounds at left-back in two years."
 Grounds retained his place for some weeks as the team went seven matches unbeaten and provided the assist for Che Adams's equalising goal away to Preston North End, but a fifth booking of the season in a defeat at Burton Albion earned him a one-match suspension and gave Wiggins his opportunity.
 He started the local derby against Aston Villa, produced what Rowett dubbed an "absolutely brilliant" performance until in stoppage time, he suffered a knee injury that ended his season.